eggmatters/backbone-conjoin/README.md

 },
 ```

-For Many to many relationships, as in our availability regions, you will need to supply an intermediate join configuration in much the same way a normailized table would work.
+For many to many relationships, as in our availability regions, you will need to supply an intermediate join configuration in much the same way a normailized table would work.
 In our example, consider the following:

 ```javascript
 {